mosmtilk222/mosmtilk222/README.md

 - 👋 Hi, I’m @mosmtilk222 and my real name is Aldo
-- 👀 I’m interested in backend and Data Science
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning backend development and data science skills
+- 🌱 I’m currently more data science skills and getting my degree in aerospace engineering
 - 📫 How to reach me? acuetopea@gmail.com

 Skills